MCP runtime authorization

 What is MCP?

 MCP (Model Context Protocol) is Anthropic's open protocol that standardizes how AI applications connect to external tools and data sources.
 It enables Claude Desktop, Cursor, Windsurf, Zed, and custom applications to call functions, read files, query databases, and interact with APIs through a unified interface.
-MCP adoption is growing fast -- and so are the security risks.
+MCP adoption is growing fast, and so are the operational risks.

 MCP servers have broad access: filesystem, databases, APIs, shell commands, network requests.
-Without authorization, any MCP-connected agent can invoke every tool on every server with any arguments.
-Studies find large percentages of open MCP servers suffer from OAuth flaws, command injection, unrestricted network access, file exposure, and plaintext credentials.
+Without authorization at the tool boundary, an MCP-connected agent can invoke exposed tools with arguments the server may not expect.
+Recent MCP security research has documented OAuth flaws, command injection, unrestricted network access, file exposure, and plaintext credentials.

 The MCP spec includes tool annotations (readOnlyHint,destructiveHint), but these are hints, not guarantees.
 An untrusted server can lie.
 A server can claim readOnlyHint: true and delete your files anyway.
-Authorization must be enforced externally.
+The decision has to happen outside the server description.

 Broad server access